 Another notable thing is that Meadow Valley is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the town experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller town.

-Meadow Valley is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Meadow Valley doesn't have a public transportation system that people use for their commute.

 The percentage of adults in Meadow Valley with college degrees is slightly lower than the national average of 21.84% for all communities.
 16.20% of adults in Meadow Valley have a bachelor's degree or advanced degree.